-The Directors are responsible for the other information.
-The other information comprises the Report of the Directors, the Statement of Directors' Responsibilities and the Corporate Governance Statement of Compliance.
+The directors are responsible for the other information.
+The other information comprises the Report of the Directors and the Statement of Directors' Responsibilities.
 Our opinion on the financial statements does not cover this information.
 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.